The Brown family and flour milling

 Kingsbury Mill, St. Albans

 The second son was Frederick Brown.
 He was the miller at Kingsbury Mill in St. Albans until at least 1880.
 There had been a mill at Kingsbury since Saxon times, and it was grinding the grain grown on the Gorhambury Estate until the late 1920s.
 It was leased to Whitworth Brothers but finally ceased milling flour in 1936.
-In 1982 the Waffle House restaurant opened in what used to be the “Millers Parlour”, and the old mill was restored as a working museum.
+In 1982 the Waffle House restaurant opened in what used to be the “Millers Parlour”, and the old mill was restored as a working museum but is now closed.
 After Frederick’s death in 1902 his eldest son Harold continued his flour milling business, at one time operating three mills in Hertfordshire.

 Waddon Mill, Croydon; Tower Bridge Flour Mills, Bermondsey; Royal Flour Mills, Albert Embankment, Lambeth